VEIN CONDITIONS & TREATMENTS

 Treatment includes leg elevation, compression, and wound care.
 Sometimes surgery is needed to improve blood flow to the area.
 Regular visits to your doctor to monitor the healing process are needed.

-Proper wound care is needed to help these sore heal properly.
+Proper wound care is needed to help these sores heal properly.
 It is vital to keep the ulcer clean and protected to prevent infection.
 The dressing needs to be kept dry and changed regularly.
 The skin around the ulcer must be protected as well.
-Not getting it too wet, keeping it clean and moisturized may help prevent the wound from getting bigger.
+Not getting it too wet, and keeping it clean and moisturized may help prevent the wound from getting bigger.

 CALL YOUR DOCTOR IF you see any signs of infection.
 Redness, increased warmth, swelling, bleeding or odor are all reasons to call.
 A fever or chills, increased pain or drainage should not be ignored.

 It’s always better to call or come in for a visit than to wait to see what happens.